HBO Max: The 25 Best Movies to Watch

 Free Guy (2021)

 In this energetic action-comedy, Guy (Ryan Reynolds) is cheerfully oblivious to the fact that he's living inside a video game.
-Millie, a real-life programmer, enters the game to try and uncover evidence a code was stolen from her.
-When she catches Guy's eye, he abandons his routine as a non-player character to get in on the mission.
+Millie (Jodie Comer), a real-life programmer, enters the game to try to uncover evidence that a code was stolen from her, and the two soon team up on the mission.
 Eventually, Guy must come to grips with the reality of his video-game-dependent existence.
 (Sounds a little Matrix-y right?
 Comparisons have been made.)
-But long story short, this movie is a fun and fast-paced excursion that snags two ridiculously charismatic actors for its leads.
+But long story short: This movie is a fun and fast-paced excursion that snags two ridiculously charismatic actors for its leads.
 Load this one onto your screen now.

 Whether you like this or not probably hinges on how much you like Seth Rogen.
 You're getting a lot of him -- he stars in two roles in An American Pickle, first playing Herschel Greenbaum, a struggling Jewish laborer who immigrates to America in 1919.
 He finds work at a pickle factory -- and this is where things get weird -- falls into a vat of pickles that preserves him for 100 years.
 He wakes up in 2019 Brooklyn and hangs out with his great-grandson Ben, also played by Seth Rogen.
 If you embrace this creative premise, then this is a great low-key comedy for the smaller screen with some impressive chemistry between Rogen and Rogen.